 I’ve been thinking about things that are expensive and unbecoming.
 The sort of stuff you see in some interior design magazines.
 Editorial featuring rooms with all sorts of sparkly new designer chairs alongside advertisements flogging off reproductions of said chairs.
 What is is about chairs and reproductions?

 Katherine Hattam does the opposite.
 In this case, she features the mundane chair and shows it in all its beauty.
-Very similar to Grace Cossington Smith.
+Similar to Grace Cossington Smith.
 Also a lover of the everyday interior.

 These works are like an inventory of a studio space.
 Intimate but normal.